Free Shipping for orders over $150 - Shop Now!

 A wide variety of triggers can lead to fatty liver disease.
 These ongoing factors can worsen a fatty liver into cirrhosis.
 The most common factors are:

-• toxic excesses (alcohol, high-fructose corn syrup, or white flour causing NAFLD to progress
+• toxic excesses (alcohol, high-fructose corn syrup, or white flour)

 • advanced hemochromatosis (high iron storage)